TULiberalArts/Public-Policy/pages/next-stops.md

 ## Alumni Spotlight
 Temple’s MPP graduates have taken on many new employment opportunities since completing the program!
 Read on to find out more about where our alums have gone.

+- **Hannah Engber**<br/>
+Recently had her paper ["Rose’s Turn: How Women in Positions of Political Leadership Handle Terrorism on the Homefront"](https://articlegateway.com/index.php/JMPP/article/view/2931) published in the Journal of Management Policy and Practice.<br/>
+_MPP from Temple expected in 2021_<br/>

 - **Eric Bumbaca**<br/>
 Left his position as a Program Coordinator at College Possible Philadelphia to become Director of Student Programs for The World Affairs Council of Philadelphia.<br/>
 _MPP from Temple in 2019_<br/>